AaronBeaudoin/omelette/README.md

   - Add preview mode via some secret passed via a `?preview=<secret>` query parameter.
   - Preview mode is always enabled in dev/preview.
   - Add a `?refresh=<secret>` query parameter than can be added to any route + query to refresh.
+- After everything is done, write some meaningful docs!
+I think the perfect way to do this is right in the pages of the example itself.